 The WNY Rural AHEC Scholars Program is a unique opportunity for students in healthcare professions studies!

-Students from various health and allied health disciplines team up for three weeks during two consecutive summers to experience community-based training activities.
+Students from various health and allied health disciplines will experience community-based training activities.
 Participants experience hands-on and online training on topics designed to enhance patient -centered care, such as cultural competency, social determinants of health, behavioral health integration, and interprofessional care coordination.